Your local guide to the Sussex Flea Market!

 Before you leave home

-From the east, you have the option to follow the TransCanada Highway to Exit 365 and on to Route 10,
+1. Either follow the TransCanada Highway to Youngs Cove and Highway Exit 365 and turn on to Route

-or you can take Route 1, and take either exit 198 (Sussex Corner) or 195 (Four Corners -- look for the red Frenchy's
+2. Follow Route 1, and take either Highway Exit 198 (Sussex Corner) or 195 (Four Corners -- look

-hours to Sussex at Exit 192.
+Highway) two hours or 184 km to Sussex at Highway Exit 192.

 Find

-town are more than pleased to welcome camp trailers and tenters alike.
+The many campgrounds on the outskirts of town are more than pleased to welcome RVs, camp trailers and tenters alike.

 If a family member must reach you at the flea market in case of an emergency, the Sussex RCMP may be reached